tryrocket-cloud/home-ops-1/pages/docs/principles-and-guidelines.md

 **Streamlined Releases**

 Releasing updates is simplified when everything is in one repository.
 You can deploy new features or bug fixes across different services or modules in a single, coordinated release without the need for managing multiple repositories.

+## Services should always be turned off when not using

+Save energy